helicalinsight/helicalinsight/client/README.md

 Requires `package-lock.json` in the `client/` directory.
 The `--legacy-peer-deps` flag is required due to peer dependency constraints in the dependency tree.

-> **Quick start:** From the repo root, run `docker compose -f docker-compose.dev.yml up --build` to start backend + frontend together without a local Tomcat install.
+> **Quick start:** From the repo, run the shared Docker package: `cd docker && cp .env.example .env && docker compose up -d` — then open https://localhost.

 ### 2. Ensure the backend is running